 The term “contusion” refers to the common bruise, but more serious contusions are actually soft tissue injuries.
 These can involve more than just the surface of the skin and may require treatment from a physical therapist.
 Symptoms may include a small lump at the injury site, pain, and discoloration of the skin.

 Contusions are a type of hematoma, which may indicate a more serious injury to a ligament, tendon, or bone.
 If the contusion is mild, a combination of rest, ice, compression, and elevation will promote healing.

 What is a soft tissue injury of the brain?
 Concussions impact brain tissue and can result in damage to brain function, and are considered soft tissue injuries.
 Though there are many causes of concussions, this injury most commonly affects athletes or individuals involved in contact sports, such as football and boxing.

 Concussions require evaluation by a healthcare professional so the proper precautions and treatment steps can be taken.
 Those suffering from a concussion would most benefit from our comprehensive Concussion Rehab program, wherein our trained therapists assess the cardiovascular, neurological, and orthopedic effects of your concussion.

 Don’t let a soft tissue injury slow you down!
-At IMPACT Physical Therapy, we will work with you to address and treat your injury so you can get back to feeling your best.
-Our dedicated clinicians can effectively treat a variety of soft tissue injuries, and we also provide many other physical therapy and performance services to our extensive clientele.
-Contact us at one of our six Illinois locations to learn more or to schedule a free Wellness or Injury Screening today!
+At IMPACT Physical Therapy and Sports Recovery, we will work with you to address and treat your soft tissue injury so you can get back to feeling your best.
+Our dedicated clinicians can reduce your pain and put you on the road to recovery from a variety of soft tissue injuries.
+Contact us at one of our Chicagoland facilities or request an appointment to learn more about soft tissue injury treatment options today.